osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-identity-providers.md

 <a id="opIdIdentityProviders_Remove Tenant Identity Provider"></a>

-Remove an Identity Provider from a Tenant.
-Users provisioned with this Identity Provider will remain in the Tenant, but will not be able to authenticate.
-An administrator cannot remove the Identity Provider they are signed in with.
+Removes an identity provider from a tenant.
+Users provisioned with this identity provider will remain in the tenant, but will not be able to authenticate.
+An administrator cannot remove the identity provider they are signed in with.

 ### Request
 ```text